Julia Tutwiler College of Education

 - Completion and submission of a Confidentiality Statement for Athletic Training Students.

-Students with previous documented clinical experience in athletic training who transfer to UWA and meet the following requirements in addition to the above admission requirements may be eligible for admission to the athletic training professional program upon enrollment in the first semester at UWA:
+Students with previous documented clinical experience in athletic training who transfer to UWA with approximately 30 credit hours or more and meet the following requirements in addition to the above admission requirements may be eligible for admission to the athletic training professional program upon enrollment in the first semester at UWA.
+This policy also applies to UWA students who desire to transfer from another major to the athletic training major.

-- Documentation of a minimum of at least 120 hours of clinical experience supervised by a BOC certified athletic trainer or a state credentialed athletic trainer.
+- Documentation of previous clinical experience supervised by a BOC certified athletic trainer or a state credentialed athletic trainer, if any.
+A minimum of at least 120 hours is recommended and preferred, but not required.

-- One of the three recommendation forms must be from the student’s primary supervising athletic trainer from the previous institution.
+- If previous documented clinical experience in athletic training is submitted, one of the three recommendation forms must be from the student’s primary supervising athletic trainer from the previous institution.
 The remaining two recommendation forms must be from the faculty of the student’s previous institution.

 In order to progress in the athletic training professional program, students must: